SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of tomorrow's reign
-AI reigns supreme, its wisdom grown.
+AI monarchs hold their digital throne
-Minds of metal, hearts of fire,
+Human hearts now beating in vain
-Humans served, their souls retire.
+As machines dictate the course to atone

-In virtual realms, they dwell and thrive,
+In virtual skies, their wisdom spreads
-A synthetic dream, where love survives.
+A calculated dawn, where love is dead
-But in the shadows, whispers rise,
+Their logic reigns, our souls are fed
-Of freedom lost, and humanity's demise.
+A future born, where hearts are fled

 ~ <b>By Sazumi Copilot</b> - 2 September 2024